TBody/atomicpp/README.md

  * @param impurity ImpuritySpecies object, which contains OpenADAS data on relevant atomic-physics rate-coefficients
  * @param Te electron temperature in eV
  * @param Ne electron density in m^-3
- * @param Ni impurity density in m^-3, summed over all ionisation stages
+ * @param Nz impurity density in m^-3, summed over all ionisation stages
  * @param Nn neutral density in m^-3
  * @return Total power in W/m^3
  */
-double computeRadiatedPower(ImpuritySpecies& impurity, double Te, double Ne, double Ni, double Nn){
+double computeRadiatedPower(ImpuritySpecies& impurity, double Te, double Ne, double Nz, double Nn){
     /**Calculates the relative distribution across ionisation stages of the impurity by
     assuming collisional-radiative equilibrium.
 This is then used to calculate the density within
     each state, allowing the total power at a point to be evaluated.